Part 1 of this two-part series explores:

 A two-part series

-This series will explore how to work alongside and with Neurotypical and Neurodivergent students, clients, and patients who have academic and language strengths relative to their executive functions and social nuances struggles.
+This series will explore how to work alongside students, clients, and patients who have academic and language strengths relative to their executive functions and social nuances struggles.
 These individuals commonly have a diagnosis of ADHD, autism level 1, OCD, NVLD, social anxiety, twice exceptional and other learning differences—or may have no diagnosis at all.
 Teachers and parents describe these learners as struggling with organization (executive functioning), emotion management (self-regulation), and mental health (social anxiety, and depression).
 We describe this group as Nuance-Challenged Social Communicators (NCSC).
 Nuance-based social learners tend to have subtle but significant differences and/or challenges and are the most likely to be bullied by peers and adults.

 We will describe the characteristics and social emotional learning needs of this style of learner starting at four years old, across childhood, and throughout adulthood.
 We will explore sophisticated ideas that foster the development of an individual’s perspective taking, executive functioning, and social emotional self-management by helping the individual to meet their own personal social goals.